 In extreme conditions, such as when temperatures drop below levels at which sodium chloride is ineffective, the Operating Company shall use alternative de-icing materials in accordance with the guidance on use of such materials, to be provided by the Director and subject to his written consent...
-Such alternative de-icing material shall be described in the Operating Company's Winter Service Plan.
+Such alternative de-icing material shall be described in BEAR Scotland's Winter Service Plan.

-Where appropriate consideration will be given to deploying additional measures such as using a Raiko ice breaker or using de-icing agents such as Ecothaw.
+In such conditions should hard packed snow or ice be present consideration will be given to deploying additional measures such as using a Raiko ice breaker or using the de-icing agent Magnesium Chloride.
+The Method Statement for Alternative De-Icers is in Appendix WSP 11.